mrporsev/Reservation-System-Project/README.md

-# Reservation system for school with admin tools
+# Reservation system with admin tools

 This project was part of the course Network programming ID1212.